-Our geaography learning has focused on marine environments and how humnas have been affecting these environments.
+Our geography learning has focused on marine environments and how humnas have been affecting these environments.
 As our only local water is the canal, we took ourselves there to conduct our fieldwork study.

 To complete this we had to: